The best SUP spots in New Zealand

 Lake Taupo is massive and has quite a few spots worth seeing, but our favorite is the Maori Carvings.
 You might have heard of them and the boat tours that take you there, but what if we told you that you can paddle to them yourself, without spending a cent?

 It’s just a short walk & paddle from the carpark, and there are some amazing cliff diving opportunities on the way.
-Plus on your paddleboard, you can get closer than you will ever get on a boat!
+Plus on your paddleboard or kayak, you can get closer than you will ever get on a boat!

 If you’ve taken the ferry between the North and the South Island you probably know that the Marlborough Sounds are stunning, and any bay here makes for a nice paddle.
 We were particularly impressed with Elaine Bay, on the way to French Pass.
 There is a small campsite at the bay with a jetty from where you can get your SUP into the calm and crystal clear blue water.
 The enclosed Elaine Bay feels almost like a lake due to the sounds surrounding it, and it is one of our absolute favorite spots for a paddle on a nice summer day.
 To make it even better, there are often stingrays gracefully swimming around the jetty and under your paddleboard.
 Paddling (and swimming) in the bay when the stingrays are around is safe, just make sure not to harass these magnificent creatures.